We offer choices

 Need answers?
 We’re a good place to start

 One of ILRC’s most important services is our Information and Assistance program.
 We provide information about disability issues, and assistance in connecting with programs and services that can make life better.
 Anyone may use our Information and Assistance program, including callers from outside the state of Kansas.
 There is no cost to use this service.

 Our Information and Assistance program is staffed by ILRC’s Independent Living Services team.
 These staff members are knowledgeable about the kinds of barriers people with disabilities face, and can recommend programs and services to help overcome those barriers.
 We’ll work to connect you with the resources you’re looking for and offer as many options as possible.

 The Independent Living Resource Center maintains Sedgwick County Department of Aging Mill Levy funding for individuals with physical disabilities.
-We provide funding for obtaining bathroom and other adaptive equipment, dental services and home modifications.
+We provide limited funding for dental services.
 Applicants must meet several qualifications including verification of residency within Sedgwick County, proof of total household income, and verification of having a physical disability.
-Each individual requesting funding must submit an application which must be obtained from ILRC.
-Depending on the service you are requesting assistance for, you may be responsible for contacting qualified contractors to have them provide bids to us for us before approval of funding.
+Each individual requesting funding must submit an application obtained from ILRC.
 Funds are made available at the start of each year and go quickly.
 If you have a physical disability and have a need that you cannot get funded for through Medicaid or another agency, call ILRC and talk directly with a Consumer Advocate.
 Other restrictions may apply and funding is limited.